VaggBout/MovieRama/README.md

 ### Run application

-In order to start the application simply run the following:
+In order to start the application run the following:

 ```bash
 npm run build